 - Follow recommended practices for effectively maintaining a compost bin.

-- Take advantage of the City’s new food waste program.
-Lime green containers are located at the Amelita Mirolo Barn and Municipal Services Center.
+- Take advantage of the City’s food waste composting program.
+Lime green containers are located at the Amelita Mirolo Barn, Municipal Services Center and Fancyburg Park.
 Click here for a list of accepted/not accepted items.

 Maintain Your Yard